 following a lifetime of studying what he described as the ‘core conditions’ or values that enabled personal exploration & growth; congruence, unconditional positive regard and empathy.
-Rodgers held an optimistic view of human behaviour, that as humans we have an innate need to realise our potential and become ‘fully functioning’.
+Rogers held an optimistic view of human behaviour, that as humans we have an innate need to realise our potential and become ‘fully functioning’.
 He suggests that obstacles arise when there is a mismatch between our inner worlds (the authentic self) and our external environment (the false self).

 Conditions of Worth

 Through the process of socialisation, in family and society, we learn what behaviours are acceptable and personal qualities that are valued.
 We learn how to ‘fit in’ with our environment.
 Over time this can lead to the creation of a false self which meets the demands of the environment and draws approval from those around us.
 Self-worth that feels conditional, for example on achieving academic excellence, sports achievement or on maintaining a certain personal appearance can generate a shaky sense of self if these conditions change.